masonmsh/FLA/README.md

 - TensorFlow: '1.5.0'

 ## Dataset
-The datasets of NAIS and DeepICF are common, so we only upload them in the NAIS folder.
-If you need to run DeepICF, please copy the datasets to the DeepICF folder.
+The datasets of NAIS and DeepICF.
 **train.rating:**
 - Train file.
 - Each Line is a training instance: userID\t itemID\t rating\t timestamp (if have)